LED street lights

 - carbon emissions

 - customers needing to report a faulty streetlight.

-Up to 18 work crews will be working across 3 district areas at the same time.
+Up to 10 work crews will be working on phase 2.

 You will see yellow advance warning notice signs (PDF, 166.6 KB) on lamp posts in your road (or roads near to you) about 1 week before work starts.
 In most cases you won't have to move your car, but it is helpful if you avoid parking under a street light to make access to the light easier and speed up the LED conversion work.
 On roads where we require vehicles to be moved, there will be signs (PDF, 170.4 KB) posted in advance.